giorgosfatouros/IIoT-Data-Quality-Assessment/backend/README.md

 This README describes how to deploy and run the FastAPI backend locally against a LeanXcale database running in Docker.

+## DQA Agent

+The backend includes an AI-powered Data Quality Assessment Agent that uses OpenAI's Agents SDK to answer questions about your sensor data.
+See [QUICKSTART_DQA.md](../QUICKSTART_DQA.md) and [DQA_AGENT_SETUP.md](../DQA_AGENT_SETUP.md) for setup instructions.

 ## Prerequisites
 - Python 3.9+ installed on your machine
 - LeanXcale DB running as a Docker container (exposing port 1529)